US Increases Scrutiny Over Chinese Land Purchases Near Military Bases

 The most benign explanation for these purchases is food security for the Chinese people, which means security for the CCP, he said.

-Mr. DeVore said other reasons could be intellectual property theft, espionage, and biological warfare.
+Other reasons could be intellectual property theft, espionage, and biological warfare, according to Mr. DeVore.

-Taking over food operations in the United States allows China to reverse engineer how the U.S. food production system works, giving them an advantage in building their systems, he said.
+Taking over food operations in the United States allows China to reverse engineer how the U.S. food production system works, giving it an advantage in building its systems, he said.

 Chinese ownership of farmland would make it easier for bad actors to sabotage America’s food supply, Mr. DeVore said.